 Jan Akkerman: the religious element

 In 1974 Jan Akkerman’s third solo album Tabernakel appeared.
 I was 15 and, at first, unsure what to make of it.
 I'd been converted and baptised a little before.
 At the time we were studying Exodus in Sunday afternoon Bible Class and a large model of the Tabernacle dominated the room where we met.
-Now here was an album by my favourite guitarist with the very same word in its title.
-Not only that, but the cover artwork had him in a distinctly messianic pose (Akkerman himself later told me it wasn't his idea).
+Now here was an album by my favourite guitarist with the very same word as its title.
+Not only that, but the cover artwork had him in a distinctly messianic pose (Akkerman himself later told me it wasn't his idea.
+The picture on the cover of abum before, Profile, has been compared to the Turin Shroud).

 The thing that first drew me to the music of Focus, then individual band members, was the predominance of instrumental numbers in the repertoire.
 It seemed to me to solve the problem of lyrics that would today require parental advisory stickers or that promoted unbiblical ideas.
 Instinct kept me from Led Zeppelin or Black Sabbath (though friends kept trying to show me the Christian content in Sabbath lyrics).
 Later albums were not without problems (a dodgy cover, a swear word) but the difficulty was very much minimised.